LitoMore/litomore.me/content/posts/20241024-how-do-i-manage-posts.md

 GitHub Pages' domain does not have a good CDN function.
 At this time, we can consider using [Cloudflare] to improve the performance of the site.

 Please note not to use the GitHub Pages custom domain directly.
 We don't need to bind the domain to GitHub Pages.
+Cloudflare Proxied domain bind to GitHub Pages will also cause the domain certificate to fail to renew correctly.
 Instead, we chose to use [Cloudflare Pages] directly.

 Here are the steps: